CSC-DevOps/profile/README.md

 opunit verify local
 ```

-This will check whether you have correct setup your pipeline for the workshop.
+This will check whether you have correctly setup your pipeline for the workshop.
 Before doing anything, it would be expected for most checks to fail.
 As you complete more steps from the workshop, more checks should pass!